One of the most common questions I get from people is how to stop craving sugar.

 Take a look at the ingredients and nutrition info on packaged foods in your fridge or pantry.

 Packaging information can be confusing, as ingredients lists can include sugar under many different names (I’ve seen up to 4 types in one product.
 Discover the 68 names of sugar here).

 What’s worse is that it isn’t clear how much sugar is natural versus how much is added, making it hard to tell how much added sugar you’re getting in a product.

 Hence, you can easily eat more than the daily recommendation without knowing it!

-Being a sugar super sleuth can be tricky business when trying to break a sugar craving…
+Being a sugar sleuth can be tricky business when trying to break a sugar craving…

 It can seriously take some super sleuth work to work out added sugar content.

 For example, let’s say you regularly have a snack of yoghurt and dark chocolate.